M1 Garand Firearm Maintenance: Part 1 Disassembly

 Duration: 4:39

 This guide details the field stripping process for the M1 Garand rifle, as demonstrated by Brownells.
-It covers the safe removal of the trigger assembly, stock, internal components like the follower rod and operating rod, the bolt, and finally the gas cylinder and handguard.
-The video emphasizes proper technique and mentions tools like the M1 Buddy Port and Kroil for assistance.
+It covers the safe removal of major components including the trigger assembly, stock, operating rod, bolt, gas cylinder, and handguard.
+The video emphasizes proper tool usage and provides tips for dealing with stuck parts, highlighting the importance of safety throughout the process.

 Quick Summary